riordan/Logseq/pages/GA4 Migration.md

 			- Switch to purely event-based collection & analysis
 			- Validate that we're collecting everything correctly
 		- Create vital reporting in native Google interface
-		- Create new data pipelines from GA4 eventstream and use it for all new analysis work
+		- Create new data pipelines from GA4 eventstream and use it for all new analysis work (to get analysts used to working with it)
 			- Equevelent of User360, Meter Stops, etc.
-		-
+		- Migrate all key reporting
 		-